 There are few injuries more debilitating than knee pain.
 It can stop you running, weight training or even doing yoga.
-Taking measure to avoid knee pain is therefore crucial to keep you at the top of the athletic performance.
+Taking measures to avoid knee pain is therefore crucial to keep your performance on track.

 Knee pain is not caused by your knees

 Knock knees predispose you to ACL tears, stress fractures, as well as runners’ knees and pain around the kneecap or the back of your knees.
 Knock knees, or a valgus collapse, occur when the knees cave in during all forms of activities, like running, walking, squatting or any other lower body exercise.
 As a result, the knees move inwards and the legs form an “X” instead of being straight.
 This creates pressure on the knee joint itself, as well as the structures that support it like the ligaments and tendons.

 The knee itself is a simple joint.
 It is stabilized by many tendons, ligaments and muscles and thus only has limited range of motion.
 Knee pain is likely not caused by the knee itself.
 Rather, the origin lies above or below the knee joint.